A Guide To Selling a House With a Mortgage

 Your lender will also register the discharge of the mortgage with the Land Titles Office in your State or Territory.
 This means that property is free of any 'encumbrance', which is a legal term referring to restrictions that may prevent a sale.
 Discharge fees can range from $0 to $550.

-Can you keep your existing mortgage and move to a new property?
+Can my mortgage be transferred to a new property?

 Moving house doesn’t have to mean moving banks and filling in reams of new paperwork.
 Home loans have 'portability', meaning they can simply be transferred onto the next property.